An article about the Best Things to Do and See in Ljubljana including the best restaurants, the best views, and much more.

 Lake Bled is a very picturesque place surrounded by snow-caped mountains whose main feature is an island in the middle of it.
 You can either rent a boat to paddle there or hire a professional to do the job for you.

 A one-way ticket from Ljubljana to Lake Bled (2 hours) will set you back about 6 Euros with buses that run every hour or so.
+Alternatively, you can rent a car in Slovenia and drive to Lake Bled at your own pace.

 Where to Stay in Ljubljana, Slovenia